Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to California east to the Rocky Mountains.

-Habitat: Dry, often rocky places in the foothills and lowlands.
+Habitat: Dry, often rocky places from lowland sagebrush desert to middle elevations in the mountains.

 Conservation Status: Not of concern